 Overdue child support may be reported for seven years.

-Some adverse information regarding student loans guaranteed or insured by the U.S. government, or national direct student loans, may be reported for much longer than seven years.
+Some adverse information regarding student loans made, guaranteed, or insured by the U.S. government, or national direct student loans, may be reported for much longer than seven years.

 Any other adverse information may be reported for seven years from when the event occurred.